Advocacy in Action

 - Eleven states require the state to educate the public and professionals about congenital CMV: Colorado, Hawaii, Idaho, Illinois, Iowa, Kentucky, Minnesota, Nebraska, New York, Oregon, Texas, Utah.

 - New Jersey requires the Commissioner of Health to establish a public awareness campaign.
-Newborn CMV screening will be implemented when approved for inlcusion in the RUSP.

 - Tennessee requires health care providers to educate women of childbearing age.